cuthbertLab/music21/buildDoc/rst/moduleEnvironment.rst

         .. method:: printDebug(msg, statusLevel=1)

-            Format one or more data elements into string, and print to stderr.
+            Format one or more data elements into string, and print it to stderr.
 The first arg can be a list of string; lists are concatenated with common.formatStr().

         .. method:: warn(msg)